jellyfin/jellyfin.org/docs/general/administration/storage.md

 ## Cloud

-A popular choice for cloud storage has been the program [rclone](https://rclone.org/downloads/).
-It is supported on most Operating Systems.
-To facilitate combining local and cloud filesystems, rclone can be paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).
-For cloud storage, it is recommended to disable image extraction as this requires downloading the entire file to perform this task.
+[rclone](https://rclone.org/downloads/) is a popular choice for integrating cloud storage with a Jellyfin Server. rclone is supported on most operating systems.
+To combine local and cloud filesystems, rclone can be paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).

+When using cloud storage, it is recommended to disable image extraction as the task requires downloading the entire file.

 ## MergerFS